alanng10/Secane/Docue/Compute/a.md

 Compute is single machine core.

-Compute is single logical core.
+Compute is single carrier core.